 \subsection{Limitations}

 While the complexity of Contextual Modular Generation could increase only linearly over the problem length (Theorem~\ref{thm:2}), implementing this framework demands considerable effort (Appendix~\ref{sec:C1}).
-Furthermore, our approach still struggles at highly challenging ML tasks, particularly those that involve highly complex forms of input and output data (Appendix~\ref{sec:D}).
+The practical significance of the theoretical linear complexity should be more extensively tested for other types of sequence generation tasks.
+Furthermore, our approach still struggles with highly challenging ML tasks, particularly those that involve highly complex forms of input and output data (Appendix~\ref{sec:D}).
 Whether addressing these tasks requires a more efficient implementation of the framework or a transition to a different framework remains an open problem.

 In particular, challenging tasks on the Kaggle platform are typically addressed through the collective efforts of thousands of participants.
 The participants can freely exchange ideas and solutions, greatly enhancing the efficiency of developing high-performance solutions.
 Additionally, the highest-performing publicly shared solution often becomes the default baseline, as many participants replicate it in their solutions.
 These practices make a meaningful comparison between the solutions from human participants and automated solutions infeasible.
 In practice, most ML tasks are tackled by only one or a few human programmers.